-If you didn’t know by now, I’ll be attending Carnegie Mellon University School of Computer Science this fall, but as I alluded to in my College Application post, CMU mostly flew under my radar until I got accepted, so the decision to commit wasn’t immediate, but I ultimately decided that CMU was the perfect match for me.
+I’ll be attending Carnegie Mellon University’s School of Computer Science this fall, but as I alluded to in my College Application post, CMU mostly flew under my radar until I got accepted, so the decision to commit wasn’t immediate, but I ultimately decided that CMU was the best fit for me.

 Of my eight acceptances, I only really entertained the idea of going to four of those schools.
 Here are some of the factors that I considered for the schools I didn’t end up choosing.

 Cornell University College of Engineering – Ivy prestige and connections.
-Sure, the lowest ranked of them, but with the best CS program of the Ivies.
+Sure, the lowest ranked amongst the Ivies, but with the best CS program.
 Good Engineering/STEM-focused within the College of Engineering.
 Big campus with lots of diversity.
 Middle-Of-Nowhere-Ithaca.
 30% female in CS.
-Visited campus.
+Beautiful scenic campus.

 Duke University – Nationally ranked #9.
 Comparatively, worst CS program amongst my options.
-Lots of unrelated GE, but really strong overall school.
+Not known for tech/engineering.
+Lots of unrelated general education requirements, but really strong overall school.
 A large diversity of students/majors.
 20-25% female in CS.
 Did not visit campus.

-Georgia Tech – Super solid CS program.
-Best FA.
-In tech-friendly Atlanta.
-Limited public school resources and space in classes.
-Least prestigious.
-Less diverse student body and interests.
+Georgia Tech – Very strong CS program.
+Best financial aid.
+More limited public school resources and space in classes.
+Least traditionally “prestigious” amongst my choices.
+Less diverse student body and interests since a tech school.
 Comparatively weak in non-STEM area.
 Did not visit campus.

 So, why did I choose CMU?

-CS Focus Curriculum – I knew I wanted to major in CS and as such, I had little interest in being bogged down by GE requirements unrelated to my major.
+CS Focus Curriculum – I knew I wanted to major in CS and as such, I had little interest in being bogged down by general education requirements unrelated to my major.
 This was a pretty significant factor in choosing CMU over the other schools since at CMU I would be jumping in head first into CS classes freshman year, but at Cornell and Duke, I would have to trudge through Chemistry and other Science requirements that I had no interest in and were completely unrelated to CS my first year.
 From my Cornell admitted student visit, I also got the sense that Cornell CS just got lost in the shuffle of the overall College of Engineering, whereas at CMU the dedication of an entire school to just CS students really demonstrated the college’s attention and resources given to CS majors.
-Also, CMU being tied for #1 in CS and being #1 in Artificial Intelligence with a new AI major option was no small consideration.
+Also, CMU being tied for #1 in CS was no small consideration.

 Female % in CS – An irrelevant consideration for the opposite sex, this was an important one for me though.
 Every school likes to boast of the diversity within the school, but none of them meet this most basic measure of diversity for CS majors to a 50:50 level except CMU.
 The significance of finding a community where you need not reside in the minority and be overlooked, but instead can be empowered to seek out the company of peers who view and respect you as equals cannot be understated.